How to clean Clarks Desert Boots

 Regardless of whether you use a cleaning solution or distilled white vinegar, the next step is easy.
 Apply a small amount of your cleaner to the stain and let it sit for ten to twenty minutes.
 Repeat steps three and two, using the suede eraser followed by the brush.

-Step 5: Apply suede protector (optional)
+Step 5: Apply Suede Protector (Optional)

 If you want to go a little longer before cleaning your suede boots next time, apply suede protector.
 We use Scotchgard Suede Protector because it’s the least expensive and does a solid job at waterproofing the suede on your Clarks Desert Boot.